Configuration

 - Enable management on a small set of obvious devices.

-- Add daily budget pacing if you want softer whole-day guidance.
+- Add daily budget pacing if you want whole-day guidance.